oakmac/standard-clojure-style-js/README.md

 # go to a Clojure project directory
 cd your-clojure-project/

-# IMPORTANT: check out a clean branch so you don't break everything
+# IMPORTANT: check out a clean git branch so you can revert any changes made by the tool
 git checkout -b standard-clojure-style-testing

 # run it!